VeritasSoftware/LiveHealthChecks/README.md

 to add a middleware to the Api, which will add an [**Exception Filter**](/AspNetCore.Live.Api.HealthChecks.Client/LiveHealthChecksExceptionFilter.cs),

-that will publish an **ExceptionHealthReport** & trigger the Health Checks & publish the Exception Health Report,
+that will publish an **ExceptionHealthReport** & trigger the Health Checks & publish the Health Report,

 in case of an unhandled exception, in real-time.